 Hence, an excellent way to short stocks is to concentrate on those businesses you understand best.
 You can identify these companies by making a list of your interests, knowledge, and experience and comparing it to stock listings.

 Also, set aside a specific amount of money to use for shorting and only spend those funds.
 If you run out of money, stop and wait until you get more money.

 Most importantly, learn not to overestimate your abilities.
 Most people fail at shorting because they underestimate market volatility and overestimate their insight and trading abilities.

-A good way to avoid blowing up your account when shorting is always to spend one half of what you think you can afford.
-Thus, you will always have money left over when you short.
+A good way to avoid blowing up your account when shorting is to spend one-half of what you think you can afford.
+Thus, you will always have money left over when you are short.

 10. Market Timing For Shorting